jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 2.  - right click on build1.xml and select -> Run As -> Ant Build
 	- this should run and re-create the DITA XML output in the 'dita-output' directory.
-There should be five DITA files, one parent Ditamap and 4 task files with the Ditamap at the root of the output folder with task files nested together in the sub folder 'dita'.
+There should be five DITA files, one parent Ditamap and 4 task files with the Ditamap at the root of the output folder with task files together in the sub folder 'dita'.
-	- more work to come on adding to the build file to do the second step
+	- more work to come on making the build file complete the second step.

 Eclipse - https://eclipse.org/